No breakthroughs expected from first Biden-Erdogan meeting | Politics

 No breakthroughs expected from first Biden-Erdogan meeting

-White House national security adviser Jake Sullivan said the two leaders, who are attending a NATO summit in Brussels, would also touch on Afghanistan, Libya, and China during their first direct encounter since Biden became president.
-"They will talk about political and economic issues that are more challenging ... that have been challenged in our relationship, including human rights-related issues," Sullivan told reporters on arriving in Brussels late on Sunday.
+White House national security adviser Jake Sullivan said the two leaders would also touch on Afghanistan, Libya and China.
+"They will talk about political and economic issues that are more challenging ... that have been challenges in our relationship, including human rights-related issues," Sullivan told reporters on Sunday.

+One area where Erdogan hopes to showcase a central Turkish role in NATO is Afghanistan, where Turkey has offered to guard and operate Kabul airport to secure access to the country after the U.S.-prompted NATO withdrawal.
+At the start of the main leaders' session at NATO, Biden spoke to Erdogan at length in a small group before they took their seats.
+He is expected to hold a news conference at 1800 GMT.

-Erdogan said on leaving Turkey the same evening that he expected an "unconditional approach" from Biden to move on from past troubles.
+Leaving Turkey, Erdogan said he expected an "unconditional approach" from Biden to moving on from past troubles.
 "Turkey is not just any country, it is an allied country.
 We are two NATO allies," he told reporters.

-"There are many issues regarding the defense industry that were left on the table.
-The most important one of these is the F-35 issue," Erdogan said of Washington's decision to remove Turkey from a fighter jet program.
-One area where Erdogan hopes to showcase a central Turkish role in the NATO alliance is in Afghanistan, where Turkey has offered to guard and operate Kabul airport to secure access to the country after the U.S.-prompted NATO withdrawal.
+"There are many issues regarding defence industry that were left on the table.
+The most important one of these is the F-35 issue," Erdogan said.
+Before the summit, Erdogan met French President Emmanuel Macron.
+Ankara and Paris have been at odds over Syria, Libya, and Turkish criticism of the fight against what Macron calls Islamist separatism, among other issues.

+Macron and Erdogan discussed working together on Libya and Syria while the French president said his country and its secular laws respected all religions, including Islam.
+But with so many points of contention, hopes for any substantial breakthrough are slim.

 ALSO READ